7th Annual Engineering Design and Development Symposium & Innovation Showcase

-The sixth annual Baltimore City EDD Symposium will be held at Johns Hopkins University, on Tuesday April 30th, 2019, from 10:30 am until 3 pm.
-The 2019 Innovation Showcase will be held at Morgan State University on Wednesday, May 8th, 2019, from 5:30-7:00pm.
+The Seventh Annual Baltimore City EDD Symposium will be held at Johns Hopkins University, on Monday April 27th, 2020, from 10:30 am until 3 pm.

 Baltimore City will host an event presenting and celebrating the work done by students in the Project Lead the Way (PLTW) Engineering Design and Development (EDD) course at six city high schools!

 Mergenthaler Vocational Technical High School

 National Academy Foundation High School